batiati/mustache-zig/ReadMe.md

 ## Customizable use

-No "one size fits all", but mustache-zig's API aims to offer flexibility of use, allowing users to tune the most optimal configuration for their use case.
+There is no "one size fits all", but the mustache-zig API is intended to provide great flexibility to cover many use cases.

 ![diagram](docs/diagram.svg)